neurosnap/jQuery-nysTables/README.md

 How-To -- Basic Configuration
 ---------

 nysTables gets initialized on a table tag in HTML.
-The most basic configuration requires "config" key in JSON settings or "nys-config" data attribute in the table tag, linking with a configuration file on the server that returns an object with the name of the table "table" and the columns minimum columns to show in the table.
+The most basic configuration requires "config" key in the object settings or "nys-config" data attribute in the table tag, linking with a configuration file on the server that returns an object with the name of the table "table" and the columns minimum
+"columns" to show in the table.

 The nysTables object returns the settings object for nysTables.